Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/IDT (Interrupts).md

 There are two sections to interrupts, a manager and a handler.

 ## Manager
-This is where we intitialse the interrupts with a default handler and tell the system to start accepting these interrupts.
+This is where we initialise the interrupts with a default handler and tell the system to start accepting these interrupts.

 The system requires a table of descriptors which look like this:
 ```CPP